Are White Gums a Red Flag for Oral Cancer? Let's Find Out

 6. Factors Involved:

 Leukoplakia patches are frequently associated with factors that can lead to cancer, especially tobacco use.
 However, there are instances where leukoplakia arises for no clear reason, known as Idiopathic Leukoplakia.
-Interestingly, this form carries an even greater risk of developing into cancer.
+This form carries an even greater risk of developing into cancer.

 7. Microscopic Examination: